plfa/plfa.github.io/index.md

 layout : page
 ---

 This book is an introduction to programming language theory, written in Agda.
-The authors are [Wen Kokke](twitter.com/wenkokke) and [Philip Wadler](https://softwarefoundations.cis.upenn.edu/).
+The authors are [Wen Kokke][wen] and [Philip Wadler][phil].

 Please send us comments!
 The text is currrently being drafted.
 Part I is ready for comment.
-We plan that Part II will be ready for comment by the end of June.
+We plan that Part II will be ready for comment by the end of July.

 Comments on all matters---organisation, material we should add, material we should remove, parts that require better explanation, good exercises, errors, and typos---are welcome.
-Pull requests for small fixes are encouraged.
+Pull requests are encouraged.

 ## Front matter